-See your chassis manual for instructions on seat adjustments.
+See the chassis manual in your InfoCase for instructions on seat adjustments.

 FOLD-DOWN DINETTE SEAT

 (Models without front slideout and with dinette seat directly behind driver or passenger front seat)

 On some models, the dinette seat located directly behind the driver or passenger front seat must be folded down to allow front seat reclining.